 By Dr Luke Fletcher, Associate Professor, University of Bath School of Management.

 However, by categorising sexual orientation and gender identity within the same umbrella grouping, important nuances in experiences and challenges related to gender identity tend to get missed.
 Those who are transgender (referred to as ‘trans’) or non-binary tend not to have as strong a voice and tend to be marginalised more in the workplace.
-Therefore, we recognise this in our Inclusion at work: perspectives on LGBT+ working lives , where we explore the experiences and perceptions of trans and non-binary workers in the UK separately from those related to sexual orientation.
-In this blog we highlight some key findings and offer some starting recommendations for people professionals to think about.
+This is recognised in the CIPD report I co-authored, Inclusion at work: perspectives on LGBT+ working lives , which explores the experiences and perceptions of trans and non-binary workers in the UK separately from those related to sexual orientation.
+In this blog I highlight some key findings and offer some starting recommendations for people professionals to think about.

 The challenges surrounding being open about being trans or non-binary in the workplace

 Although 39% of trans and non-binary workers stated they are open to most people at work, the report also found that over a quarter of trans and non-binary workers are not open at all about their gender identity in the workplace.
 The figures suggest that many find disclosing and being open about their gender identity in the workplace difficult and challenging.
 Non-binary workers are particularly less likely to be open about their gender identity.
 The research suggests those who are more open about their gender identity at work are more likely to feel a sense of affiliation and pride about being trans or non-binary, and be their authentic and full self at work.

 What might be preventing trans and non-binary people from being open and authentic at work?